nicus101/deej/README.md

 ## Known issues
 - You tell me :)
+- Needs a small how to use and config tutorial
 - Code is a bit mess (refactor planned in not so near future)

 ## License